ThmsLiang/HALT-public/README.md

 # HALT-public
-A public repository for paper "ALT: Human-Assisted Learning for Traffic Causality Discovery through Impact-Based Active Learning"
+A public repository for paper "HALT: Human-Assisted Learning for Traffic Causality Discovery through Impact-Based Active Learning"

 Code to be released after the paper is accepted